music

 Underground Pop as Contradiction in Terms

 The phrase "underground pop" is inherently contradictory and that contradiction is exactly the point.
 Pop music, by definition, is for the maximum number of people.
 Underground music, by definition, is for the minimum necessary number.
-Making something that has the qualities of both — the immediate pleasures of pop, the formal adventurousness of underground work — is extremely difficult, and the people who manage it tend to produce the music that lasts longest.
+Making something that has the qualities of both, the immediate pleasures of pop and the formal adventurousness of underground work, is extremely difficult, and the people who manage it tend to produce the music that lasts longest.

 The current moment is interesting for this.
 There's a generation of producers and artists who grew up entirely in the post-internet era, who absorbed mainstream pop and underground experimental music simultaneously, who don't experience them as opposites.
-For people my age or older, there's often a sense that these are different things that occasionally touch.
 For younger producers, they seem to be part of the same continuous landscape.
 MK.xyz comes from that generation and the music reflects it.

 The Work of Staying Underground by Choice